tauri-apps/tauri/.github/CONTRIBUTING.md

 ### Developing Tauri Core

 The code for Tauri core is located in `[Tauri repo root]/tauri`.
 The easiest way to test your changes is to use the `[Tauri repo root]/tauri/examples/communication` app.
 It automatically rebuilds and uses your local codebase.
 Just run `yarn tauri build` or `yarn tauri dev` in the communication app directory after making changes to test them out.
-To use your local changes in another project, edit its `src-tauri/Cargo.toml` file so that the `tauri` key looks like `tauri = { path = "PATH", features = [ "all-api", "cli" ] }`, where `PATH` is the relative path to `[Tauri repo root]/tauri`.
+To use your local changes in another project, edit its `src-tauri/Cargo.toml` file so that the `tauri` key looks like `tauri = { path = "PATH", features = [ "api-all", "cli" ] }`, where `PATH` is the relative path to `[Tauri repo root]/tauri`.

 ## Financial Contribution